CodeChron/fullstack-js-preview-docs/README.md

 In this tutorial, we’re going to build a simple web app using using Meteor and React.
 This will be a simplified version of a more advance app we'll build in a two-day workshop on full-stack web development with Meteor and React.

 ## The app we'll build during the preview class

+This app will basically be a Tracer Bullet of the app we'll build in the 2-day workshop.

 _TODO: insert screen cap of finished app_
 _TODO: demo the app_
 - _Add github link_